 In general, year-to-year fluctuations in the combined average income tax provision rate will result from variation in EBT contribution from subsidiaries in jurisdictions with different corporate income tax rates.
 Taxes in foreign subsidiaries are based on taxable EBT in those sovereignties, which can be different from the contribution to consolidated EBT per US GAAP.
-UTMD expects, barring any new tax law changes which are currently unknown, that its combined income tax rate for 2023 will be within the 20.3%-20.5% range.
+UTMD estimates, barring any new tax law changes which are currently unknown, and assuming cash will be allocated as previously invested, that its combined income tax rate for 2024 will be within the 18%-19% range, yielding Net Income approximately 17% lower than in 2023.

-The UK had a corporate income tax rate of 19% for both 2022 and 2021.
+The UK had a corporate income tax rate of 19% for 2022 and 1Q 2023, followed by a 25% rate for the last nine months of 2023.
 The UK also allowed a tax deduction for sales of UK patented products which varied from year-to-year based on somewhat complicated rules which are sorted out for UTMD by independent UK tax specialists.
-The income tax rate for AUS was 30% for both 2022 and 2021.
-The income tax rate for Canada was about 27% for both years.
+The income tax rate for AUS was 30% for both 2023 and 2022.
+The income tax rate for Canada was about 27.5% for both years.
 Profits of the Ireland subsidiary were taxed at a 12.5% rate on exported manufactured products, and a 25% rate on rental and other types of income including income from sales of medical devices in Ireland domestically.
 As UTMD stockholders likely remember, in the U.S., the Federal income tax rate was changed after 2017 to 21% from 34% prior to the 2017 Tax Cut and Jobs Act (TCJA).
-Federal taxes are not 21% of U.S. EBT, however, as income taxes paid to the State are a deductible expense for Federal tax purposes, other expenses are not deductible and there remains an R&D tax credit along with other credits, not to mention a GILTI tax related to foreign income and FDII tax credit related to profits on export sales.
-The Utah state income tax rate declined to 4.95% from 5% prior to the TCJA, and the State of Utah enacted income apportionment rules that provide for additional tax relief.
+Federal taxes are not 21% of U.S. EBT, however, as income taxes paid to the State are a deductible expense for Federal tax purposes, other expenses are not deductible and there remains an R&D tax credit along with other credits, not to mention a special GILTI tax related to foreign income and FDII tax credit related to profits on export sales.
+The Utah state income tax rate declined to 4.95% from 5% prior to the 2017 TCJA, and the State of Utah enacted income apportionment rules that provide for additional tax relief.